zouxu09/TinyZero/README.md

 conda activate zero
 ```

-For the following code, if you see Out-of-vram, try add `critic.model.enable_gradient_checkpointing=False` to the script
+For the following code, if you see Out-of-vram, try add `critic.model.enable_gradient_checkpointing=True` to the script

 **Single GPU**